pavelVPo/IBMC_LSFBD-B-CP_virtualScreening_for-complexActivity/README.md

 | 80472  | SiHa               | CHEMBL612542  |
 | 101400 | Protein smoothened | CHEMBL5971    |

+The whole process

-Using PASS and ChEMBL data the classifier was build to predict the propensity for chemical compounds to be tested against the about 5k biological targets from various organisms.
+1. Using PASS and ChEMBL data the classifier was build to predict the propensity for chemical compounds to be tested against the about 5k biological targets from various organisms.

 The average accuracy assessed as IAP, which is numerically equivavlent to the ROC AUC, was about 0.94 (assesed for each activity during LOO CV and averaged).